6) Lewis Hamilton, 98% (⬇2)

-Whilst the car was less competitive than last year and gradually lost ground to Alpine in the midfield, Norris was the only midfield car to finish on the podium and the only one to score more than 1 fastest lap.
+The car was less competitive than last year and gradually lost ground to Alpine in the midfield.
+However, Norris was the only midfield car to finish on the podium and the only one to score more than 1 fastest lap.
 Comfortably finishing 7th in the championship in what the model thinks was the 5th best car, Norris’ performances have often flew under the radar in 2022.
 He consistently extracted everything the car was capable of, something that his talented teammate seemed unable to do.

 The model often tends towards one driver being ranked the best performing driver regularly over an era.
-Beating Verstappen in the rankings (or matching, once DNFs are accounted for below) is a fantastic achievement, particularly given that Max was the dominant force this year.
+Beating Verstappen in the rankings (or matching, once DNFs are accounted for below) is a fantastic achievement.
+This is particularly true given that Max was the dominant force this year.

 Now that we have every driver, let’s smush them all together onto one graph.
-This is a bit too much to read everything at once, but hopefully gives a bit of context for how close difference drivers and tiers are to each other.
+This is a bit too much to read everything at once.
+However it hopefully gives a bit of context for how close difference drivers and tiers are to each other.

 Rankings Including DNFs

 Here I will present some adjusted rankings for 2022, obtained using the same system as above with one difference.
 Instead of using a total number of points, it instead produces an adjusted total based on how many mechanical DNFs the driver suffered.
-For example, finishing in all races with a total of 22 points would now be considered the equivalent of 11 points if a driver’s engine blows up every other race (i.e. each one would be an average of 1 point per counting race).
+For example, finishing in all races with 22 points would now be considered the equivalent of 11 points if a driver’s engine blows up every other race.
+This is because each one would be an average of 1 point per counting race.

 Whilst reliability differed significantly across teams, the main factor here is how the differences manifested themselves within a team.
-Only at Alpine was there a difference of more than 1 counting DNF, with Alonso recording 3 more mechanical DNFs than Ocon (and an additional sprint race too).
+Only at Alpine was there a difference of more than 1 counting DNF.
+Alonso recorded 3 more mechanical DNFs than Ocon (and an additional sprint race too).